The Problem

 Communications Director

-Overseeing federal agencies with over 3.6 million employees
+Overseeing federal agencies with over 4.1 million civilian and military employees

 Drafting laws